ivaan1992/ivaan1992/README.md

 Before discover the tech world, I was busy in my own little company.
 So I have experience leading people and working with all kind of people.
 At the same time I really like to try new things.
 I also like to meet new people.
 I'm friendly and if you have some feedback about me, or my projects, feel free to let me know how can I improve.

 I’m looking to collaborate on different kind of projects, because this is the way I learn coding.
-I'm new in this industry, but I like learn new things and at the same time enjoy the whole process. ✨✨
+I'm new in this industry, but I really like learn new things and at the same time enjoy the whole process of making new projects. ✨✨

 PS: Sometimes I write texts about me and personal life 📝.